Riverscapes/GeomorphicUpscale/docs/index.md

 3. [Upscale]({{ site.baseurl }}/upscale) geomorphic assemblages and fish response using [UpscaleWrapper.R](https://github.com/Riverscapes/GeomorphicUpscale/blob/master/UpscaleWrapper.R)

 We document an [example]({{ site.baseurl }}/example) for the Asotin Basin for your reference.

+## Source Code

+The Geomorphic Upscale code consists of several R scripts.
+The source code is available in the [Geomorphic Upscale repo](https://github.com/Riverscapes/GeomorphicUpscale) on GitHub.